No-Chicken/OV-Watch/README_Eng.md

-## :rocket: Additional Features ( in V2.3.3 )
+## :rocket: Additional Features
+**The features modified in V2.4.1 include:**

+1. During sleep, deinitialize the UART's I/O ports and set them to input mode to reduce high sleep power consumption.
+Currently, the sleep state current is over 800 uA.
+2. Add a long press shutdown function for KEY1 in both the BootLoader and the APP
+3. Modify the BSP of the buttons in the APP so that actions occur only when the button is pressed and released, preventing some accidental touches.

-The features modified in V2.4.0 include:
+**The features modified in V2.4.0 include:**

 1. fixed a bug in hardware in Back board, fixed the BLE circuit, now can totally disable the BLE power.
 2. Added BootLoader program.